"All good things must come to an end."

-As you may know by now, term life insurance has an ‘expiration date’ in a sense.
-It lasts for a specific length of time, or term period.
+As you may know by now, term life insurance doesn't always "expire" at the end of the term period.
+What does expire, however, is the low rate you've been paying.
 The term period is set when you purchase the policy and typically lasts for 10, 15, 20, 25 or 30 years.
+After that, you can usually continue the policy on a year-to-year basis to age 95, but at a much higher cost.

 So Now What?